Skip to main content

 New hires at my company meet with an HR representative on their first day to finalize onboarding (most of which is completed electronically prior).

 Onsite employees meet in person, while fully remote employees meet via Zoom.
-We strive to have hybrid employees onsite for the first week, so they can meet their team in person.
-This helps to form bonds and assimilate people into our culture.
+We strive to have hybrid employees onsite for the first week so they can meet their team in person, form bonds, and be assimilated into our culture.

 Providing a platform for employees to share their thoughts and ideas is a great way to get feedback on lots of things, including culture.